Iceland IN Winter Photo Workshop

 The itinerary may be subject to change due to the unpredictability of Icelandic weather.
 However, we will make every effort to optimize our shooting conditions no matter what the weather throws at us.

 - Day 1: The workshop starts in the capital city of Reykjavik, where we will meet over a welcome dinner to get to know each other and discuss the workshop itinerary.
+Note - lunches and dinners are not included in the workshop fee.

 - Day 2: We set off early to start our adventure along the famous South Coast where you will get a taste of all the natural wonders Iceland has to offer: waterfalls, volcanic craters, lava fields and black sand beaches.
 It is especially beautiful in winter with the rugged, volcanic landscape draped in a soft blanket of snow and ice.
 We retire for the night in the scenic village of Vik.